Candombe Day on December 3 celebrates the Uruguayan form of the African drum, song and dance, marching tradition.

 This is an African Diaspora tradition that has become a Uruguayan national tradition.
-At first we were surprised that all kinds of Uruguayans participate fully in what is clearly an African Diaspora tradition (Candombe drumming and Carnival).
+At first we were surprised that all Uruguayans participate fully in what is clearly an African Diaspora tradition (Candombe drumming and Carnival).

-We were raised and educated in the United States.
+We were born, raised and educated in the United States.
 Because of our Colonial English heritage, Americans of the USA are taught to see the world in Black and White terms, but the world is Brown, all the beautiful shades of Brown.
 Candombe is not cultural appropriation or anything like that.
 We have internalized the culture so it is part of all of us.

 There are still some who still see the world in Black and White, but we see ourselves as a proud Uruguayan mix of many peoples and cultures.
 That’s pretty cool. ¡Viva Uruguay!